 John W Primomo

 John W Primomo is a retired United States Magistrate Judge for the Western District of Texas in San Antonio.
 He has authored The Rio Grande Sniper Killings;Caught in the Sights of A Drug Conspiracy, Architect of Death at Auschwitz: A Biography of Rudolf Höss, and The Appomattox Generals; The Parallel Lives of Joshua L. Chamberlain, USA, and John B. Gordon, CSA, Commanders at the Surrender Ceremony of April 12, 1865.
-For 30 years, he served as a volunteer with Camp Discovery, a summer camp in South Texas for children with cancer.
-He is the President of the non-profit corporation that operates Camp Discovery and other camps for children with cancer and their families.
+For 30 years, he volunteered with Camp Discovery, a summer camp in South Texas for children with cancer.
+He also served as the President of the non-profit corporation that operates Camp Discovery and other camps for children with cancer and their families.

 The Rio Grande Sniper Killings is the tragic true story of the murders of Charlotte Kay Elliott and Kevin Edwin Frase on the night of July 13, 1980, at Pepe's On the River, an outdoor bar on the Rio Grande River in Mission, Texas.
 A hitman, hired to kill a federal grand jury witness in a drug case, fired a high-powered rifle into the bar, missing his target and killing the two young bystanders.